harryharrold/performance/FullText.md

 We could stop there, but it'd seem a bit of a cop out.
 Hagiography isn't really my thing, and we given we disciples promise to question, criticise and iterate we'd be letting the prophets down if we didn't.
 So here goes.

-"Harry and Rupert critically re-examine the agile mainfesto in the light of their working with people “doing agile”, vaguely alluding to the cults, sects and heresies they’ve encountered and mostly dodging the responsibility of formulating a new “ad-hoc” manifesto.
+> "Harry and Rupert critically re-examine the agile mainfesto in the light of their working with people “doing agile”,
+> vaguely alluding to the cults, sects and heresies they’ve encountered and mostly dodging the responsibility of formulating
+> a new “ad-hoc” manifesto.
 Mostly."

+One thing we won't change.

-"Doctrinal purists are still invited to be appalled."
+> "Doctrinal purists are still invited to be appalled."

+## We start.

 Manifesto for Agile Software Development